AlexTimpano/Alex-Timpano-Projects/README.md

 KEY ITEMS

-Amongst the Stars(old): The first, text-based iteration of a colony builder game, made in python in grade 12
+Spaceegame: The first, text-based iteration of a colony builder game, made in python in grade 12

 Amongst the Stars(New): Inspired by my first game, rebulid years later.
 Has actual graphics and expanded game mechanics.
 Built using Pygame